Gamma749/VeracityBlockchain/notes.md

 Trust is kept at a deeper level by cryptographic primitives of hash functions and encryption, which are mathematically "good enough" (not guaranteed) to give unique outputs for each input.
 If a collision (or worse) occurs this can undermine the effectiveness of a blockchain as trust cannot be ensured.

 ## Permissioned vs Permissionless
+Permissioned systems have nodes that have been validated and trusted before they are allowed to write new blocks.
+In this way, there is little need for consensus algorithms, as the number of nodes is usually a lot lower and there is no need to prove you have some stake in the system.
+However, this is still a need to address faults (particularly Byzantine faults) and we may want to investigate how we remove trust in a permissioned system when that trust is lost (due to an incorrect node or malicious actor).
+Hyperledger is a permissioned system.

+Permissionless systems have nodes which are *not* validated and hence must prove their work before being trusted, requiring consensus protocols.
+Bitcoin is an example, and permissionless systems generally scale better (at least from the user joining aspect, quantifying how the extra overhead of consensus protocols impacts this is difficult).

 ## Smart Contracts
 Get some code to run on the blockchain